Funding Circle Review

 Lower Interest Return Rates

 Keeping in mind most loans are unsecured and that Funding Circle deducts 1% from each borrower repayment, return rates are on the low side.
-There are alternative companies to consider however none have the operating track record of Funding Circle.
-What you give up in returns, you receive back via a certain level of safety.

-Most Loans are Unsecured
+Most Loans Are Unsecured

 Loans other than property development loans are unsecured which means if a company defaults, the chance of money recovery could be lower.
 This is why it’s so important to diversify across many loans.
 Funding Circle recommends you don’t invest more than 1% of your total balance into any single company and that you hold at least 100 loans.